jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Home Hub/Creating a Home Hub.md

 updatedAt: Tue Apr 29 2025 11:13:53 GMT+0000 (Coordinated Universal Time)
 ---

 Creating a home screen (hub) for a mobile app can be a great way to enhance the user experience and provide more functionality.
-In this section, we will explore the benefits of creating a home screen and the steps involved in configuring one.&#x20;
+In this section, we will explore the benefits of creating a home screen and the steps involved in configuring one.

 ## How to create a  Home Hub

 Steps to customize your Home Hub:

 1. Create and configure a jig with the functionality and style that you require on the Home Hub.
-The [jig.default]() or [jig.grid]() are great options to use.&#x20;
+The [jig.default]() or [jig.grid]() are great options to use.
 2. Use IntelliSense (ctrl+space) to open the list of available options in the index.jigx file, and select `tabs`.
 3. In the `jigId` property, use IntelliSense again to choose the jig you configured as your Home Hub.
 4. Choose an icon that will represent the Home Hub.
 The selected icon is displayed as the first icon in the navigation bar at the bottom of the app.